 Advisors & Mentors

 Prof. Dr. Georg von Freymann is co-founder of the company and as Chief Technical Officer (CTO) he was responsible for the product development of the Photonic Professional platform.
-He is a (W3) professor for Experimental Physics / Technical Physics at the Technical University of Kaiserslautern and head of the department "Material Characterization and Testing" at the Fraunhofer Institute for Physical Measurement Techniques (IPM) in Kaiserslautern.
+He is a (W3) professor for Experimental Physics / Technical Physics at the Technical University of Kaiserslautern and head of the department "Materials Characterization and Testing" at the Fraunhofer Institute for Industrial Mathematics (ITWM) in Kaiserslautern.
 His research focuses on the areas of optical technology and photonics.

 Prof. Dr. Martin Wegener is co-founder and initiator of the company's founding.
 He is a (W3) professor at the Institute of Applied Physics at the Karlsruhe Institute of Technology (KIT) and department head at the Institute of Nanotechnology.
 His multitude of honours and awards include, inter alia, the Prize for Young University Teachers awarded by the Alfried Krupp von Bohlen und Halbach-Stiftung in 1993, the DFG Gottfried Wilhelm Leibniz Prize in 2000 and the Carl Zeiss Research Award in 2006.
 He is a Fellow of the Optical Society of America (OSA) and a Fellow of the Hector Foundation since 2008.

 Dr. Ulrich Simon is Senior Vice President Corporate Research and Technology of Carl Zeiss AG and our current mentor.
 ZEISS has supported Nanoscribe from the start with technology and consulting and also made a major financial contribution through the acquisition of shares in September 2008.